-Proposing organization shall describe their plan for recruitment and determine WIOA and/or \TANF eligibility on a CDJFS approved form, collection of information to support verification of eligibility for services, and enrolling youth into approved youth services. \TANF eligibility is to be re-determined every 6 months.
+Proposing organization shall describe in detail, their plan for recruitment and retention of youth participants.
+Plan should include recruitment methods, target population, and strategies to measure recruitment method effectiveness.
+Proposing organization shall determine WIOA and/or TANF eligibility on a CDJFS approved form, collection of information to support verification of eligibility for services, and enrolling youth into approved youth services.
+TANF eligibility is to be re-determined every 6 months.
 One staff person from each program will be required to enter eligibility and other necessary data into the state data system(s).

 Out of School Youth Strategy: Describe your strategy to ensure at least 75% of WIOA program funds will be spent on out-of-school youth.
-It is recommended that WIOA eligible college\ students, secondary school dropouts, high school graduates and General Education Development (GED) recipients all be included in this strategy. \FAFSA dependency status must be checked and household determined low income.
+It is recommended that WIOA eligible college students, secondary school dropouts, high school graduates and General Education Development (GED) recipients all be included in this strategy.
+FAFSA dependency status must be checked, and household determined low income.